jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Question

 Where are type static procedure members initialized?
-Type Static procedure members are like part of the globality instance.
-They are globality instance *specific*, but this is also called type specific, because a type belongs to a globality instance.
-They should be initialized along with the globality instance, so along with the type creation.
+Type Static procedure members are like part of the module instance.
+They are module instance *specific*, but this is also called type specific, because a type belongs to a module instance.
+They should be initialized along with the module instance, so along with the type creation.
 Type Create can access Type Static procedure members and are initialized there.

 Type Static members of both the type and its procedures are initialized in the Type Create procedure and terminated in the Type Destroy procedure.

-Globality Static members of both globality, its type and procedures are initialized in the globality’s Type Create procedure and terminiated in its Type Destroy procedure.
+Module Static members of both module, its type and procedures are initialized in the module’s Type Create procedure and terminiated in its Type Destroy procedure.

 #### Old